Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Mountain Creek's median income among taxpayers was $51,245 in financial year 2022.
+The median income among taxpayers in Mountain Creek SA2 was $51,245 in financial year 2022.
 The average income stood at $67,291 during the same period.
-This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $58,414 (median) and $76,705 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Mountain Creek cluster around the 60th percentile nationally.
-The predominant income cohort spans 37.8% of locals (4,660 people), falling within the $1,500 - 2,999 category, mirroring the broader area where 31.7% occupy this bracket.
-High housing costs consume 19.1% of income in Mountain Creek.
-Despite this, strong earnings place disposable income at the 56th percentile nationally.
+This compares to figures for Rest of Qld's which were $50,780 and $64,844 respectively.
+By September 2025, estimates suggest the median income will be approximately $58,414 and the average income around $76,705, based on Wage Price Index growth of 13.99% since financial year 2022.
+According to the 2021 Census, incomes in Mountain Creek cluster around the 59th percentile nationally.
+The predominant income cohort spans 37.8% of locals (4,660 people) with earnings in the $1,500 - 2,999 category.
+This is similar to the broader area where 31.7% occupy this bracket.
+High housing costs consume 19.1% of income, but strong earnings place disposable income at the 56th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income